raspberrypilearning/install-python-packages/en/step_2.md

 + the `pip` / `pip3` command line utility which is included with a full Python install
 + an operating system specific installer provided by the package creators, such as a windows installer or debian apt package

-The choice of which to use is dependant on the specific setup of your computer but the following guidelines should help you make a decision:
+The choice of which to use is dependant on the specific set up of your computer but the following guidelines should help you make a decision:

 1. If your Python editor has a **package installation tool**, it is recommended that you use it to install modules.